“You’re more than a butler — you’re the first protege I ever had!”

 Response to Peary’s Review:

-Peary argues that the “interesting premise” of this “classic screwball comedy” — that “it is the bum who has manners and discipline [while] the society clan are wild” — is ruined by the plot “twist” (given away early) that Godfrey (Powell) is actually a millionaire in disguise.
-He posits that while screenwriters Eric Hatch and Morrie Ryskind “may have had praiseworthy intentions” by wanting “Powell to discuss cynically both the plight and the nobility of the unemployed during the Depression”, director “Gregory La Cava has trouble maintaining a humorous thread while injecting serious themes”; he posits that “if the film’s going to attempt social criticism, it shouldn’t be so timid about it”.
+— is ruined by the plot “twist” (given away early) that Godfrey (Powell) is actually a millionaire in disguise.
+He posits that while screenwriters Eric Hatch and Morrie Ryskind “may have had praiseworthy intentions” by wanting “Powell to discuss cynically both the plight and the nobility of the unemployed during the Depression”, director “Gregory La Cava has trouble maintaining a humorous thread while injecting serious themes”; he argues that “if the film’s going to attempt social criticism, it shouldn’t be so timid about it”.
 He concludes his review by noting that the “film succeeds not because of the story or direction but because of the spirited performances”, with “suave Powell and daffy Lombard [possessing] some great moments together”.

 Redeeming Qualities and Moments: